woodcrest-university/community-charter/code-of-conduct.md

 3. Third offense: The resident will be permanently banned from the Woodcrest community, including removal from the Woodcrest group and a permanent ban from all Woodcrest sims.

-The moderation team reserves the right to escalate the penalty to a higher level, including immediate permanent banning, for severe or egregious violations of the Code of Conduct.
+The administration team reserves the right to escalate the penalty to a higher level, including immediate permanent banning, for severe or egregious violations of the Code of Conduct.

 #### 15.3 Reporting and Appeals